gadget-inc/json-rpc-2.0/README.md

 - `code`, containing the JSON-RPC error code
 - `data`, which if set on the server will contain auxiliary data for the error.
 This is supported by the JSON-RPC spec, but isn't set automatically.
 Users of this library on the server ust use the server's `getErrorData` option to send `data` with errors.
+- `isJSONRPCRemoteError`, which is always `true`.

+There's also an `isJSONRPCRemoteError` function exported from this package for detecting these errors in a forward compatible (and TypeScript type assert-y) way.

 #### Server side error data